GadgetLaboratory/E04a-Sprites/README.md

      * x = random.randint(0,800)
      * y = random.randint(0,600)
  * main2.py:
-   * The aligator would like someone to talk to.
+   * The alligator would like someone to talk to.
 Move her over and add a second animal with a (corresponding) speech bubble.
    * You will need to edit lines 48–56 to accomplish this assignment
    * self.animal_list and self.emote_list are lists of sprites that all get updated together
    * The .append() method adds an element to a list